-The application process varies depending on the course you’ve chosen and whether you’re a Home/EU or international student (your tuition fee status).
+The application process varies depending on the course you’ve chosen and whether you’re a Home or international student (your tuition fee status).

-Are open to applications from the UK, EU and international students and are a common route into practice-based undergraduate study at UAL.
+Open to applications from Home and International students, this is a common route into practice-based undergraduate study at UAL.

-Please note that Home/EU students can only apply for one of these two courses.
+Please note that Home students can only apply for one of these two courses.

 At the point of applying you’ll be asked to say whether you’d like to apply in diagnostic or specialist mode (see the course pages for more information).

-Are only open to international students and include English language support and academic writing guidance.
+These courses are only open to international students.
+They include English language support and academic writing guidance.

 - International Introduction to the study of Design, Media and Screen (London College of Communication)